 No attempt to revive the festival was made until 2002, this time as a smaller and much more commercial event.
 Nevertheless, the larger and less financially successfully original festivals were culture touchstones that, much like Woodstock and a small group of other iconic events, encapsulated the free spirit of its time.

-For more on the Isle of Wight Festival 1970, check out this video:
+For more on the Isle of Wight Festival 1970, check out some of these live performances: